Non-locally discrete actions on the circle with at most $N$ fixed points: Introduction

 \begin{theoremA} There exists a finitely generated, elementary group of smooth ($C^\infty$) circle diffeomorphisms, with at most 2 fixed points, and which is not isomorphic to any subgroup of $\mathrm{PSL}(2,\mathbb{R})$. \end{theoremA}

 For the next main result, we will consider the following topological condition (inspired by work of Rebelo \cite{rebelo} in the real-analytic setting).
-To state it, recall that if $G\le \homeo_+(\T)$ is non-elementary, there exists a unique non-empty $G$-invariant compact subset $\Lambda\subset \T$, which is minimal (with respect to inclusion).
-We say that $\Lambda$ is the \emph{minimal invariant subset} of $G$.
-A non-empty interval $I\subset \T$ is \emph{wandering} if $\Lambda\cap I=\varnothing$.
+To state it, recall (see \cite[Proposition 5.6]{ghys-circle}) that any subgroup $G\le \homeo_+(\T)$ admits a non-empty $G$-invariant compact subset $\Lambda\subset \T$ which is minimal with respect to inclusion, called a \emph{minimal invariant subset}; moreover, if $G$ does not have any periodic orbit, the minimal invariant subset is always unique, and it is either the whole circle or a Cantor set.
+In particular, when $G\le \homeo_+(\T)$ is a non-elementary subgroup, we can refer to \emph{the} minimal invariant subset of $G$.
+We also say that a non-empty interval $I\subset \T$ is \emph{wandering} (for $G$) if $\Lambda\cap I=\varnothing$.